-Providers and Thinkers need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ESTJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESTJs should avoid forcing INTPs into a pattern of unnecessary regulation or order; if INTPs are doing their part, there’s no need to push them into a predictable routine.

-ESTJs and INTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives.
+INTP and ESTJ types can encourage and motivate each other in their personal and professional lives.

 ESTJs can help motivate INTPs by giving them space to work apart from others and expressing appreciation for beneficial results.